-The What Works initiative aims to improve the way government and other organisations create, share and use (or ‘generate, translate and adopt’) high quality evidence for decision-making.
+The What Works initiative aims to improve the way government and other public sector organisations create, share and use (or ‘generate, translate and adopt’) high quality evidence in decision-making.
 It supports more effective and efficient services across the public sector at national and local levels.

 What Works is based on the principle that good decision-making should be informed by the best available evidence.
 If evidence is not available, decision-makers should use high quality methods to find out what works.

 The network is made up of 9 independent What Works Centres, 3 affiliate members and 2 associate members.
 Together these centres cover policy areas which account for more than £250 billion of public spending.
 What Works Centres are different from standard research institutions.
 Each centre is committed to increasing both the supply of, and demand for, evidence in their policy area, and their output is tailored to the needs of decision-makers.

 The centres help to ensure that robust evidence shapes decision-making at every level, by:

 - collating existing evidence on the effectiveness of programmes and practices